rodrigodadam/scrum-master-quiz/README.md

 ## Project Goals

-Every day a lot of IT companies and also non IT companies are starting using the Agile Principles and one of the greatest Agile framework is SCRUM.
+Every day a lot of IT companies and also non IT companies are starting using the Agile Principles and one of the greatest Agile frameworks is SCRUM.
-We can see in some recruiters web-site, like Indeed or LinkkedIN a increase a demand for these professionals and every day more people are looking for SCRUM MASTER Certification.
+We can see in some recruiters web-site, like Indeed or LinkedIN a increase a demand for these professionals and every day more people are looking for SCRUM MASTER Certification.
 This Project Main Goal is help these people who are looking for the SCRUM MASTER Certification giving them a small test to check their knowledge about the Scrum Master and how this works.
-As I'm a Certifield Scrum Master, I created the questions based in the [SCRUM GUIDE](https://www.scrum.org/resources/scrum-guide).
+As I'm a Certified Scrum Master, I created the questions based on the [SCRUM GUIDE](https://www.scrum.org/resources/scrum-guide).

-The Second Goal of this project is help Web and Software Developers who are looking how build a simple quiz.
-This Web-Application was built in a way that anyone can only modify the questions and answers and thus have your quiz with a particular subject that suits your porpose.
+The Second Goal of this project is to help Web and Software Developers who are looking to build a simple quiz.
+This Web-Application was built in a way that anyone can only modify the questions and answers and thus have your quiz with a particular subject that suits your purpose.

 ## Users Experience Plan